okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 ### Account Linking

-Users can use multiple Identity Providers to sign in, and Okta can link all of those profiles to a single Okta user.
+Users can use multiple IdPs to sign in, and Okta can link all of those profiles to a single Okta user.
 This is called account linking.
-For example, a user signs in to your app using a different Identity Provider than they used for registration.
+For example, a user signs in to your app using a different IdP than they used for registration.
 Account linking can then establish that the user owns both identities.
 This allows the user to sign in from either account.

-Account linking is configured at the Identity Provider level.
-When you create an Identity Provider, these values are set by default:
+Account linking is configured at the IdP level.
+When you create an IdP, these values are set by default:

 * **Account Link Policy**: Disabled
 * **Match Against**: Okta Username